-Summer 2018 Cross Cultural College (CCC)
+Summer 2019 Cross Cultural College (CCC) in Japan

-Join students from Queen's, the University of Toronto, Kwansei Gakuin University (KGU) and Mount Allison as part of a jointly-developed certificate program that focuses on contemporary issues in Japanese and Canadian business, politics and culture.
+Study and intern this summer in Japan!
+Join students from Queen's, the University of Toronto, Kwansei Gakuin University (KGU) in August 2019 as part of a jointly-developed certificate program that focuses on contemporary issues in Japanese and Canadian business, politics and culture.

-Pre-Seminar Sessions: Each program has mandatory online Pre-Seminar Sessions to ensure students are prepared for the courses.
-10 Pre-Seminar Sessions will be conducted in the early summer prior to the Global Career Seminar.
+Pre-Seminar Sessions: The Global Career Seminar program has mandatory online pre-seminar sessions to ensure students are prepared for the courses.
+10 pre-seminar sessions will be conducted beginning in May until July to the Global Career Seminar.

-Eligibility: To be eligible, applicants must have completed two semesters of study at their home university as of June 2018.
+Eligibility: To be eligible, applicants must have completed two semesters of study at their home university as of April 2019.

 KGU will arrange shared accommodation (without meals) for the participants during the programs.
-Accommodation costs will be included in the program fee.